Morris Oxford: Oxford Series VI (1961–71)

 A diesel-engined Oxford Series VI, introduced shortly after the 1961 update, was popular as a taxi.
 Variants of the same diesel engine enjoyed a long life in marine applications.

-The Oxford VI remained in production until 1971 with 208,823 produced.
-The Oxford range was to have been replaced by the 1967 Morris 1800, but in the event both were built until Oxford VI production ended in 1971 because, in terms both of pricing and of interior space, the 1800 fell into the market segment of a larger car.
-The Morris 1800 continued in production until 1975, when it was succeeded by the Princess.
-At the smaller end of the market the Oxford VI was replaced by the Morris Marina, which also succeeded the smaller Morris Minor.
+The Oxford VI remained in production until 1971 with more than 200,000 produced.
+The Oxford range was to have been replaced by the 1967 Morris 1800, but in the event was kept going because, in terms both of pricing and of interior space, the 1800 fell into the market segment of a larger car and therefore could not constitute a suitable replacement.
+The Oxford VI only ceased production on the introduction of the Morris Marina, which also succeeded the smaller Morris Minor.